jafaryor/algorithms-and-data-structures/src/advanced/linear-program.md

 When converting one linear program `L` into another linear program `L'`, we would like the property that an optimal solution to `L'` yields an optimal solution to `L`.
 To capture  this  idea,  we  say  that  two  maximization  linear  programs `L` and `L'` are __equivalent__.

 ### Slack Form
-To efficiently solve a linear program with the simplex algorithm, we prefer to ex-press it in a form in which some of the constraints are equality constraints.
+To efficiently solve a linear program with the simplex algorithm, we prefer to express it in a form in which some of the constraints are equality constraints.
 More precisely, we shall convert it into a form in which the non-negativity constraints are the only inequality constraints, and the remaining constraints are equalities.

 Let `Ax ≤ b` be an inequality  constraint.
 We introduce  a new variable `s` and rewrite inequality as the two constraints: `s = b - Ax`, `s ≥ 0`.

 We call `s` a __slack variable__ because it measures the slack,  or difference,  between the left-hand and right-hand sides of original equation.

-When  converting  from standard to slack form, we shall use `x`<sub>`n + i`</sub> (instead of `s`) to denote the slack variable associated with the `i`th inequality.
+When  converting  from standard to slack form, we shall use `x`<sub>`n + i`</sub> (instead of `s`) to denote the slack variable associated with the `i`-th inequality.
 The `i`th constraint is therefore:

 `x`<sub>`n + i`</sub>` = b_i - ∑[j = 1 -> n](a_ij * x_j)`.